 A. Almost, but not quite!
 Safety is our priority and we fly in accordance with the regulations set out by EASA and the CAA.
 We need relatively large, clear, open areas generally free of obstacles and away from heavily congested areas to approach, land and depart safely.
 If we can’t land exactly at your final destination we are generally able to find a nearly location that is convenient.

 Don’t worry about trying to work that out yourself.
 The best way to check that your destination is suitable will be to contact us with the location and we can quickly come back to you before booking.
 Many hotels, country houses and other venues are very helicopter friendly and we regularly deal with arranging permission to land at a wide variety of locations.
 That ultimate door to door convenience is probably the biggest appeal of helicopter travel.

 Q. What about the weather?

 A. That’s a very good question and we admit that in the UK, the weather can be a challenge.
 At the moment we fly in day conditions only whilst passengers are on board, meaning we need to have dropped our passengers at their destination prior to official night time which is 30 minutes after sunset.
 We also need good cloud base and good visibility.
 Conditions we don’t fly in are: falling snow, fog and very high winds.
 If the weather conditions are not suitable we can either rearrange your flight or offer a full refund.

-However we closely monitor the weather and at any given time we are looking several days ahead.
+We closely monitor the weather and at any given time we are looking several days ahead.
 This means that we can generally warn you if a flight may not be practical some time in advance.

 Q. What about licensing and regulations?

 If this is the first time you have considered chartering a helicopter, you will without a doubt have more questions.
-Feel free to call us, or send us a message using the contact form below and we will get back to you with all the answers.
+Feel free to call us, or send us a message using the contact form below and we will get back to you shortly with all the answers.